Reading Time: 13 minutes

 Our three favorite places to enjoy wine are In Vino EVN, Wine Republic, and Anoush Restaurant.
 These three places offer similar wine lists but vastly different experiences.

 Wine Republic is a place to spend an evening over wine and dinner (open for lunch too).
-It is an in-between of a bar and restaurant with a good selection of local and international wines, a full course menu, and a casual-chic ambiance.
+It offers a good selection of local and international wines, a full course menu, and a casual-chic ambiance.
 Many winemakers frequent this place.
 Our food recommendations: bruschetta, mushroom cream soup, french onion soup, foie gras, and beef bourguignon.
 The management of Wine Republic has recently opened a Pan-Asian restaurant called Thai Wine Republic and it’s located right next to Wine Republic.

 Finding a restaurant to enjoy local food and wine without smoke is like wondering when to open the last bottle of your priced Barolo.
 Agonizing, and the outcome is just never quite right.
 This is why Anoush really shines.
 It is located in the Republica Hotel and makes a great alternative to the reputable, high-end Dolmama restaurant.
 Anoush’s menu is exciting and offers many Armenian dishes that can’t be found anywhere else.
 Do try the grilled eggplants, salt-crusted fish, as well as the traditional dessert made from pistachios and mascarpone cheese.
 The wine list here is humble but enough to show you a good time.